What Karma Really Means (It's Not Cosmic Revenge)

 Buddhism has an answer: collective karma.

 Why were you born in this country, in this era?
 Collective karma.
 Why does one region suffer drought while another floods?
 Collective karma.
-It's the interweaving of countless individual threads into a larger pattern.
+This pattern is the interweaving of countless individual threads into a larger design.

-This might sound unfair: "I didn't cause climate change personally—why should I suffer the consequences?"
+This might sound unfair: "I did not cause climate change personally.
+Why should I suffer the consequences?"
 But look closer.
-Every day, through your consumption, your votes, your silence or your speech, you're adding to the collective karmic ledger.
-We're all participating, even when we don't realize it.
+Every day, through your consumption, your votes, your silence or your speech, you are adding to the collective karmic ledger.
+We are all participating, even when we do not realize it.

 Think of it as the butterfly effect applied to ethics.
-A single act of kindness ripples outward in ways you'll never see.
+A single act of kindness ripples outward in ways you will never see.
 A moment of cruelty does the same.
-Your choices don't stop at the edge of your own life—they spread, combine with others, and shape the world we all share.
+Your choices do not stop at the edge of your own life; they spread, combine with others, and shape the world we all share.

-And here's the nuance: even within collective karma, individual karma still matters.
-In the same disaster, some survive and some don't.
+Here is the nuance: even within collective karma, individual karma still matters.
+In the same disaster, some survive and some do not.
 Some escape unharmed.
-Individual karma provides a kind of buffer—or doesn't—within the larger collective experience.
+Individual karma provides a kind of buffer within the larger collective experience, or it does not.

 The implications are profound.
-Your practice isn't just for you.
-Every kind thought, every compassionate action, every moment of awareness—you're not just improving your own karma.
-You're shifting the collective.
+Your practice is not only for you.
+Every kind thought, every compassionate action, every moment of awareness improves your karma and shifts the collective.

 Can You Undo Your Karma?